 Sprouting Kit Parts

 1.5ltr Sprouting Colander (Small) with 6x Lg.
 Slots.
-Removing the 6 tabs makes it easier to get rid of any un-sprouted seed or waterlogged husk that remains at the bottom..
-Click to hide.
+Removing the 6 tabs makes it easier to get rid of any un-sprouted seed or waterlogged husk that remains at the bottom.
+Select the Product Name button to go to that Product Or Click to hide.

-This clear Perspex Sprout cover, is used as a cover for our smaller Sprouting colander.
-Click to hide.
+Clear Perspex Sprout cover, is used as a cover for our smaller Sprouting colander.
+Select the Product Name button to go to that Product Or Click to hide.